Amiri Baraka: Biography

-1966–1980

 In 1966, Baraka married his second wife, Sylvia Robinson, who later adopted the name Amina Baraka.
 The two would open a facility in Newark known as Spirit House, a combination playhouse and artists' residence.
 In 1967, he lectured at San Francisco State University.
 The year after, he was arrested in Newark for having allegedly carried an illegal weapon and resisting arrest during the 1967 Newark riots.
 He was subsequently sentenced to three years in prison.
-His poem "Black People", published in the Evergreen Review in December 1967, was read by the judge in court, including the memorable phrase: "All the stores will open if you say the magic words.
+His poem "Black People", published in the Evergreen Review in December 1967, was read by the judge in court, including the phrase: "All the stores will open if you say the magic words.
 The magic words are: "Up against the wall motherfucker this is a stick up!"
 Shortly afterward an appeals court reversed the sentence based on his defense by attorney Raymond A. Brown.
 He later joked that he was charged with holding "two revolvers and two poems".

 Not long after the 1967 riots, Baraka generated controversy when he went on the radio with a Newark police captain and Anthony Imperiale, a politician and private business owner, and the three of them blamed the riots on "white-led, so-called radical groups" and "Communists and the Trotskyite persons".
 That same year his second book of jazz criticism, Black Music, came out.
 It was a collection of previously published music journalism, including the seminal Apple Cores columns from Down Beat magazine.
 Around this time he also formed a record label called Jihad, which produced and issued only three LPs, all released in 1968: Sonny's Time Now with Sunny Murray, Albert Ayler, Don Cherry, Lewis Worrell, Henry Grimes, and Baraka; A Black Mass, featuring Sun Ra; and Black & Beautiful – Soul & Madness by the Spirit House Movers, on which Baraka reads his poetry.

 In 1967, Baraka (still LeRoi Jones) visited Maulana Karenga in Los Angeles and became an advocate of his philosophy of Kawaida, a multifaceted, categorized activist philosophy that produced the "Nguzo Saba", Kwanzaa, and an emphasis on African names.
 It was at this time that he adopted the name Imamu Amear Baraka.
 Imamu is a Swahili title for "spiritual leader", derived from the Arabic word Imam (إمام).
 According to Shaw, he dropped the honorific Imamu and eventually changed Amear (which means "Prince") to Amiri.

 Baraka means "blessing, in the sense of divine favor".

-In 1970 he strongly supported Kenneth A. Gibson's candidacy for mayor of Newark; Gibson was elected as the city's first African-American mayor.
+In 1970 he supported Kenneth A. Gibson's candidacy for mayor of Newark; Gibson was elected as the city's first African-American mayor.